QuentinRa/blog.quentinra.dev/cyber/os/windows/index.md

 Windows has 7 categories of permissions: Read, Write, Read & Execute, List Folder Contents, Modify, Full Control.
 You can learn more about them in this [article](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-2000-server/bb727008(v=technet.10)#understanding-file-and-folder-permissions).
 Permissions are controlled by Discretionary Access Control List (DACLs), see the `icacls` command.

 The administrator can set permissions for a group, and users may be in multiple groups.

+**BitLocker**

+The Trusted Platform Module (TPM) hardware component providing security against tampering, or many other things.
+BitLocker was designed "to help protect user data, and to ensure that a computer has not been tampered with while the system was offline", as per [Microsoft](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview).
 </div></div>

 <hr class="sr">